The two approaches to building applications with Expo tools are called the "managed" and "bare" workflows.

 - 🆕If you are new to mobile development or new to development in general we recommend that you use the managed workflow.
 There is a huge amount of complexity that comes along with the native development toolchain and the managed workflow allows you to deal with that complexity only when absolutely necessary.

-- 🧠 If you are more experienced it also doesn't hurt to start every new project with the managed workflow and only "eject" if you need to.
+- 🧠 If you are more experienced it also doesn't hurt to start every new project with the managed workflow and only generate the native projects when needed.

 In summary, use the bare workflow when you need it due to limitations, otherwise use the managed workflow, and you most likely want to start with the managed workflow.